-If you’ve got the skills and a few tools, you can convert your inexpensive inflatable raft to a full fledged hard floored inflatable.
-Building a hard floor requires some handy-man skills, but it is definitely worthwhile if you are looking for more stability on your raft.
+If you’ve got the skills and a few tools, you can convert your inexpensive inflatable raft to a full-fledged hard floored inflatable by building a hard floor.
+This popular mod requires some handy-man skills, but it is definitely worthwhile if you are looking for more stability on your raft.

 But why would you want to DIY a hard floor?

 - It’s much cheaper than buying a hard floor dinghy.

 - It adds stability.

 - You’ll be able to use your raft in new ways, like fishing, long river boat trips, or just to have a cooler in your boat while you’re out on the lake.

 - And perhaps most importantly, floating on your own DIY floorboard will fill you with manly pride 😉